mbacvanski/lenseless_imaging/README.md

 # Getting Data

-A 200 dimage subset of the X dataset can be found here, which includes the PSF file, lensed, and diffuser camera files.
+A 200 image subset of the X dataset can be found here, which includes the PSF file, lensed, and diffuser camera files.
 For some reason only the `.npy` files are working at the moment.

 https://drive.switch.ch/index.php/s/vmAZzryGI8U8rcE

 # Organization

 Different models go in the `algorithms` folder, and inherit from the `ReconstructionAlgorithm` abstract class.
 The abstract class provides a method `apply(image, <options>)` which calls `self._update()` repeatedly.

 To implement a new reconstruction algorithm (see `algorithms/admm.py` for reference):